 Pisco may be distilled from a single aromatic grape varietal (Italia, Torontel, Albilla, Moscatel) or non-aromatic grape (Quebranta, Negra Criolla, Uvina), or it may be a mixture.
 These blends (called pisco acholado) make use of the more common Quebranta grape and are made from closely guarded recipes, much like the blended whiskies of Scotland.
 Each Pisco carries its own Protected Denomination of Origin (PDO) which lays claim to the grape(s) and purity of its composition.

 Since assessment of the authenticity of PDO claims must be performed by tasting experts, pisco is very prone to adulteration, particularly for the more expensive pure aromatics.
 Inexpensive blends may be passed off as pure, or a less prestigious grape may be substituted.
 No analytical or reference method has been established to validate the grape varietal, leaving a gap in efforts to deter counterfeiting.
+This makes the Authentication of Wine with 1064 Raman the go-to method.

 Establishing authenticity of origin